Skip to content

 Glas Bheinn — common questions

-How hard is Glas Bheinn?
+How difficult is Glas Bheinn?

-Can I bring my dog up Glas Bheinn?
+Can dogs go up Glas Bheinn?

-Is there mobile signal on Glas Bheinn?
+Will I get phone signal on Glas Bheinn?

 Reasonable signal at Forest Lodge / A82; nothing on the upper hill